Sniper0141/M122-Projektarbeit/README.md

 This project works as follows:
 - A shell script starts multiple subshells to listen to all folders registered in the `config` file.
 - These subshells copy the folder's contents into the respective backup folders *live*.
-- When new files are added into the folder, the program *automatically* detects them and treats them as normal changes in the backup.
-(The same goes for when they are deleted)

 ## How to set up your project